What is a Third-Party Vendor and Why is Third-Party Security Important?

 What are the benefits of using third-party vendors?

 In today’s world, it’s impossible to avoid using third-party vendors.
 No matter how many departments your company creates, you’ll never cover every service you’ll ever need.
-Nor should you.
+Nor should you, as companies must determine the right balance of skills that are essential to the business versus those that can be outsourced.
+Here’s what happens when you get that balance right:

 You’ll save time.
 Nobody has time to learn every skill or hire every person necessary to run a business.
 Third-party vendors make it possible to run a business smoothly by obtaining all the professional services required to operate and fulfill orders for your customers.

 You’ll save money.
 Perhaps the biggest benefit is the cost savings.
-Contracting third parties for work as needed is significantly cheaper than always having professionals on company payroll.
-For instance, it’s far cheaper to hire a lawyer when you need one rather than keep a lawyer on retainer.
+Contracting third parties for work as needed can be significantly less expensive than always having professionals on company payroll.
+For instance, it’s far less expensive to hire a lawyer when you need one rather than keep a lawyer on retainer.

-You’ll get expertise.
+You’ll get valuable expertise.
 Your company doesn’t have time to develop a new team of experts.
 The time and cost of doing so would be enormous.
-Hiring a third-party vendor for expertise will get you better results.
+Hiring a third-party vendor for expertise you don’t have in-house will likely yield better results.

 What are the risks of using third-party vendors?